thinkshout/thinkshout/blog/_posts/2019-01-02-ask-more-questions.md

 author: kate
 published: true
 featured: true
-short: 'When you don't know what drives your constituents, just ask!'
+short: When you don't know what drives your constituents, just ask!
 tags:
   - strategy
   - nptech